 You may not have any noticeable symptoms at first other than a small, dimple-like depression on the surface of your skin.
 However, once the depression becomes infected, it will quickly develop into a cyst (a closed sac filled with fluid) or an abscess (a swollen and inflamed tissue where pus collects).

 The signs of an infection include:

 - pain when sitting or standing

 - reddened, sore skin around the area

-- pus or blood draining from the abscess, causing
+- pus or blood draining from the abscess, causing a foul odor

 - hair protruding from the lesion

 - formation of more than one sinus tract, or holes in the skin

 You may also experience a low-grade fever, but this is much less common.